SPRU's researchers are driven by a desire to tackle real world problems, working closely with government, business and civil society.

 - Within the Harvard Sussex Program, briefing notes by Dr Caitriona McLeish on the options for reviewing science and technology under the Biological Weapons Convention were cited in submission to the Biological Weapons Convention Review Conference by the UK government.
 Currently our researchers are investigating allegations of chemical weapons use in Syria.

 - Work by Professors Paul Nightingale and Michael Hopkins on the financing of biotechnological innovation led to an invitation from the major multinational Glaxo Smithkline to undertake training in London for more than 200 biotechnology professionals.
 A further report by Michael Hopkins specifically on the financing of biotechnology innovation has resulted in investment by the European Commission Institute for Prospective Technology Studies in a dedicated stream of research.

 - Professor James Wilsdon is chairing an independent review of the role of metrics in research assessment.
 The outcomes of the review will inform the work of HEFCE and the other UK higher education funding bodies as they prepare future iterations of the Research Excellence Framework.

 Work with us:

-Our expertise could stimulate new perspectives on critical policy questions , or help drive innovation in your organization.
+Our expertise could stimulate new perspectives on critical policy questions, or help drive innovation in your organisation.
 Working with UK, European and international policy makers, business leaders and civil society, SPRU offers a full range of external consultancy services and bespoke training packages for both groups and individuals.

-We also welcome support our staff to work 'in' as well as 'with' external constituencies for example through knowledge transfer schemes, student placements, internships and secondment opportunities.
+We also support our staff to work 'in' as well as 'with' external constituencies, for example through knowledge transfer schemes, student placements, internships and secondment opportunities.